jsdw/jsdw.github.io/content/posts/svelte-and-react/index.md

 <div>{lastMessage}</div>
 ```

-This does help to highlight how well thought through the `useEffect` API is (I think, at least); in Svelte we are perfectly able to emulate the same behaviour, but we have to manually handle resubscribing as needed, and cleanup when the component is destroyed. `useEffect` takes care of all of this for us.
+This does help to highlight how well thought through the `useEffect` API is (I think, at least); in Svelte we are perfectly able to emulate the same behaviour, but we must manually handle both resubscribing and cleanup as needed. `useEffect` takes care of all of this for us.

 Perhaps it's a good idea in Svelte to draw inspiration from `useEffect`.
 This might lead us to something like: